+Driving up the coast of California is an amazing experience and the L.A Coast boasts some of the most stunning views.
 When a cliff is the only thing separating the road and that beautiful mass of Pacific blue, it's tough not to crank up the stereo and sing L.A.'s praises.
-These scenic drives are a sports car's dream - winding roads, tight turns, beautiful beaches and clear skies.
-All along the coast, these drives take you through beach towns and past palm trees, while offering plenty of stops to take it all in.
+These scenic California coastal drives are a sports car's dream - winding roads, tight turns, beautiful beaches and clear skies.
+These West Coast drives take you through beach towns and past palm trees, while offering plenty of stops to take it all in.
 Don't forget to put the top down - after all, you'll want people to know how much fun you're having.

 The Vehicle: A Porsche 911 Carrera convertible.
 Ray-Bans should be worn; plastic visors shouldn’t.

 The Story: The Pacific Coast Highway drive (aka PCH to locals) is a sun-drenched road that hugs the coastline and one of L.A.’s quintessential California scenic drives, featured in countless car commercials, TV shows and movies.
 Look to one side and you’ll see beaches full of pickup volleyball games, sun worshippers and surfers waiting for the next set.
 Turn to the other side and you’ll see multimillion dollar homes from the pages of People magazine set atop rugged mountains.
 This is one drive that’s beautiful any time of day, from sunrise to sunset.
 You don’t need a map to navigate; just head north from Santa Monica and then head back the way you came.

 Reasons to Pull Over: Watch longboarders catch rolling waves at Surfrider Beach; immerse yourself in classical Mediterranean art at the Getty Villa; or wander near the cliffs of Point Dume in search of seashells and inner zen.